 This Black History month we salute African American who made American history.

 Today in black history:

-In 1923, 88 Years ago Today, the First Black pro Basketball team, The Renaissance was organize.
-Founded by Robert J. Douglas, now referred to as the father of black basketball, the Rens were the first full-salaried black professional basketball team.
-The New York or Harlem Rens, as they were commonly called, was originally known as the Spartan Braves of Brooklyn, then became the Spartan Five and finally in 1923 emerged as the Renaissance.
-They named the team after the famed Renaissance Ballroom in Harlem.
-The Rens one of the most-watched traveling teams of the era.
-However, fans would fill auditoriums to root against them.
+The Rens were the first full-salaried black professional basketball team.
+They were originally known as the Spartan Braves of Brooklyn, then the Spartan Five.
+In 1923 they changed their name for the last time to The Renaissance, after the famed Ballroom.
+The Rens were one of the most-watched traveling teams of the era.
+White fans would fill auditoriums to root against them.
 They would constantly insult them, throw things and sometimes spit on them.
-When the games were finished, the team had to eat their post game meal on the team bus because most restaurants at the time refused to serve them because they were black.
-The Rens posted a 112-7 record in 1939 and became the first all-black professional team to win a world title in any sport when they defeated the Oshkosh All-Stars of the National Basketball League in the World Pro Tournament in Chicago.
+When the games were finished, the team even had to eat their post game meal on the team bus.
+Because they were black most restaurants refused to serve them.
+With a 112-7 record, in 1939 and became the first all-black professional team to win a world title in any sport when they defeated the Oshkosh All-Stars of the National Basketball League in the World Pro Tournament in Chicago.

 Still owned by Douglas, the Rens played their last game against the Denver Nuggets on March 21, 1949in Rockford, Illinois.
 Their lifetime record was 2,588-529.Unlike the enormous salaries NBA players make today, back in the day The Rens road secretary, Eric Illidge, had to carry a tabulator and personally count fans in the stands because the team was usually paid a percentage of the gate.